 Research

 Dr. Ruth Barclay’s research explores health-related quality of life, community ambulation, and participation in stroke recovery and aging populations.
-She also investigates response shift in health-related quality of life, systematic reviews and meta-analyses, and winter walking—a topic particularly relevant to mobility in colder climates.
+She also investigates response shift in health-related quality of life, and winter walking - a topic particularly relevant to mobility in colder climates.
+Barclay is studying the use of telerehabilitation and is currently Riverview Health Centre Chair in Telerehabilitation.

 Her work contributes to improving rehabilitation strategies, enhancing mobility, and promoting independence in aging populations and individuals recovering from stroke.